gbeckers/Birdwatcher/docs/recipes/detectmovement.rst

   :width: 720
   :class: custom-image

-Frame number is on the x-axis, count on the y-axis.
 Similarly, we can look at the means of the x- and y-coordinates based on the ``coordsmean`` variable returned by the :func:`detect_movement` function :

 .. code-block:: python